Article by Annette Olson and Carrie McLaughlin, 2018.

 And on the individual action front, more people are stepping up.
 Climate Steps (CS) has grown to almost 1000 members/followers across FB, Twitter, etc….
 The CS community as a whole exists to help people share actions that individuals can take to fight climate change personally, socially, and politically.
 We’re growing, albeit slowly; it takes work, but it is inspiring work that energizes.

 So speaking of, here is a whole new set of Christmas Climate Steps, generated in collaboration with one of the great moderators of our Facebook group Climate Steps, Carrie McLaughlin, as well as other members!
-Carrie is the president of the board of the nonprofit conservation org, Texas Pollinator Powwow, admins its FB page, and helps remind our group about the impacts of climate change – and other human actions – on pollinators.
-She’s going to help out this website also with at least one article on climate change and pollinators, coming up this spring.
+Carrie is the president of the board of the nonprofit conservation org, Texas Pollinator Powwow, admins its FB page, and helps remind our group about the impacts of climate change – and other human actions – on pollinators. /p>

 We hope these tips help you take action and share the spirit of caring for our planet this season.

-Provided by Annette, Carrie, and many folks from our Facebook Discussion Group.
-Carrie and I give the first names of those in our group who nominated some great ideas.
-In alphabetical order.
+Provided by Annette, Carrie, and many folks from our Facebook Discussion Group. by first names.
+Ideas in alphabetical order.

 - Live v.
 Plastic – ahhh, the dilemma